 As mentioned above, an “active” attitude to spending is one of the most important things you can have when you want to save money.
 That doesn’t mean that you go out and look for ways to use your cash.
 Instead, it means that you always make sure that you’re using your cash properly.
 In other words, you don’t just add things to your shopping basket without thinking about it, you go out with a list of items you need and buy only those things.

 At the same time, an active attitude means that you don’t just sign up for a service from one vendor and stay with them year after year without thinking.
 Plenty of customers are overpaying for car insurance just because they haven’t taken the time to compare their options online.
 Instead, they passively renew and end up with a deal that’s hundreds of pounds more expensive than the best offer they could get.
 Don’t be passive with your cash!
+Compare the best auto insurance companies before making a choice.

 2. A Budget